Bomdila

 Bomdila is the headquarters of West Kameng district in the state of Arunachal Pradesh in India.
 Bomdila is one of the 60 constituencies of the state of Arunachal Pradesh.
+Bomdila, a virgin forest until modern times was built as Sela Sub Agency Capital by Major Ralengnao R Khathing.
+In February 1954, the shifting of the Headquarters of the Political Officer from Charduar to Bomdila was undertaken, and on February 28, 1954, Bomdila was officially made the capital of the Sela Sub Agency.

-Geography and Climate
+Geography and climate

 Bomdila is located at 27.25°N 92.4°E. It has an average elevation of 2415 metres (7923 feet).

 Climate: In Bomdila, the wet season is cool and mostly cloudy and the dry season is cold and clear.
 Over the course of the year, the temperature typically varies from 31 °F to 66 °F and is rarely below 27 °F or above 70 °F.